 This option is additional to the existing backup policy which replicates customer production data across multiple availability zones within a single region.

-This feature is only available to Appian Cloud customers enrolled on Appian Premier Support and hosted in USA commercial regions.
+This feature is only available to Appian Cloud customers enrolled on Appian Support and hosted in USA commercial regions.
 This feature needs to be purchased separately.
 Please contact your Account Executive for pricing details.

 For customers with FedRAMP compliance requirements, the addition of GovCloud (US-East) region gives them more options.